ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 - Hosting type:
     - Isolated: Secure single-tenant offering for complex, highly-performant enterprise workloads.
     - Shared: Flexible multi-tenant offering for dynamic, fine-tuned, and decouple capacity selections.
-- Resource allocation: Specify initial RAM, disk, and cores for your databases.
-The minimum sizes of memory and disk are selected by default.
-With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
-Your deployments are then allocated the number of cores you specify. *Once provisioned, disk cannot be scaled down.*
+- Resource allocation: Fine tune your resource allocation, or choose to automatically allocate your performance.
+If you don’t select your CPU amount, CPU will be automatically allocated for you at a 1:8 CPU to RAM ratio, limited up to 2 cores. *Once provisioned, disk cannot be scaled down.* With Isolated Compute, take your security posture to a new level with not only single-tenanted instance isolation, but also isolated database management agents, dedicated IO bandwidth, and dedicated network bandwidth.
 - Service Configuration
     - Database Version: [Set only at deployment]{: tag-red} This is the deployment version of your database.
 We recommend running the preferred version to ensure optimal performance.
 For more information, see [Version policy](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
     - Database Edition: [Set only at deployment]{: tag-red} Select either "Standard" or "Enterprise".
 For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.